Translations of medieval texts

 Here are the translations:

-- The cooks at Rochester Priory, Custumale Roffense, folios 13th-century
+2. The cooks at Rochester Priory, Custumale Roffense, folio 54r-v, 13th-century

 The master baker at Rochester Priory, Custumale Roffense, f.
 53r, 13th-century

 You can find the digitised manuscript page from Custumale Roffense here.
-You will need to ‘turn the pages’ using the arrow bottom right.
+You will need to ‘turn the pages’ by either tapping on the edge of the page or using the arrows bottom right.
 You need 117/164.
-The text is found at the top of the right-hand folio (numbered 53, top right in pencil).
+The text is found at the top of the right-hand folio, numbered 53, top right in pencil; it runs from the first heading in red ink to the next heading.
+If using a phone, scroll down to 116/164.

 This extract commences a fascinating section (folios 53 to 60) of the customs book of Rochester Cathedral priory, all about the lay servants and their duties.